GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/helm/kms-key-ring/README.md

 ## SYNOPSIS

-  Config Connector compatible YAML files to create a KMS key ring in your desired project, and grant a specific member a role (default to roles/cloudkms.admin) for accessing the kMS key ring that just created
+  Config Connector compatible YAML files to create a KMS key ring in your desired project, and grant a specific member a role (default to roles/cloudkms.admin) for accessing the KMS key ring that just created

 ## CONSUMPTION